IB Exams Cancelled in the UAE: What the Non-Exam Route Means for Your Child in 2026

 Key Takeaways

-- IB May 2026 exams are cancelled across the UAE; grades will be calculated using Internal Assessments (externally marked) and teacher predicted grades under the NECM.
+- IB May 2026 exams are cancelled in the UAE and Bahrain; grades will be calculated using Internal Assessments (externally marked) and teacher predicted grades under the NECM.
+The IB has confirmed that final transcripts will not indicate whether results were awarded through the NECM.

-- Every major exam board has now cancelled in the UAE: OxfordAQA, Pearson Edexcel, Cambridge International, and CBSE.
-Pearson has also cancelled in Qatar, Bahrain, Kuwait, and Lebanon.
+- Every major exam board has now cancelled in the UAE: OxfordAQA, Pearson Edexcel, Cambridge International, IB, CBSE, and CISCE.
+All three UK boards (Pearson, Cambridge, and OxfordAQA) have cancelled in Bahrain and Kuwait.
+Both Pearson and OxfordAQA have cancelled in Qatar.
+Cambridge and Pearson have also cancelled in Lebanon.

 - The NECM creates clear winners (students with strong IAs) and clear losers (students who were counting on final exams to pull up weaker coursework).

-- Universities are expected to accept NECM results, but families should confirm directly with admissions offices, especially for competitive programmes like medicine.
+- Universities are expected to accept NECM results.
+Several UAE universities (Heriot-Watt Dubai, Amity, MAHE Dubai, Curtin) have already announced they will accept predicted scores and alternative grading, with extended deadlines and new scholarships.
+Families should still confirm directly with admissions offices, especially for competitive programmes like medicine.

 - Students still have options: polish remaining IAs, sit exams overseas, or defer to the November 2026 session.